solarte7/NegationAndUncertainty/README.md

 <h3> Validation </h3>
-This directory contains scripts for loading trained  models on the NUBES corpus, and perform negation and speculation  detetection in a different dataset.
+This directory contains scripts for loading trained  models on the NUBES corpus, and perform negation and uncertainty  detetection in a different dataset.
 This code can be used to validate text sentences or to validate a complete dataset such as the Cancer dataset.

 <h3> Contact </h3>
 If you have any question or suggestion, please contact us at the following email address: <b>oswaldo.solartep@alumnos.upm.es</b>